 To revoke the Power of Attorney, you’ll first need to fill out a Revocation of Power of Attorney form.
-Your form will identify the following basic elements:
+Your form will identify the following essential elements:

 - Former Agent: name of the person previously allowed to act on the Principal’s behalf

 - Principal: name of the person previously wanting assistance with business or legal matters

 - Effective Date: when the Revocation begins, usually immediately